 Beginner’s guide to Blackjack Strategy

-Before blackjack, there was ‘twenty-one’, a game whose origin is unknown.
+Before blackjack, there was "21," a game whose origin is unknown.
 You can find the first printed reference in the book "Rinconete y Cortadillo", by the Spanish author Miguel de Cervantes, who also wrote "Don Quixote".
-It seems Cervantes himself was a gambler, so it’s easy to understand why a couple of cheats working in Seville turn out to be the main characters of this tale.
-This short story, written between 1601 and 1602, implies that twenty one (veintiuna in Spanish) was played in Castile from at least the beginning of the 17th century.
+It seems Cervantes himself seems to have been a player, so it is easy to understand why some fraudsters working in Seville turn out to be the protagonists of this story.
+According to this short story, written between 1601 and 1602, implies that twenty one (veintiuna in Spanish) was played in Castile at least at the beginning of the 17th century.

-Once twenty-one got to the United States, the gambling houses put up bonus payouts to attract players.
-One of these was a ten-to-one payout for any hand with the ace of spades plus one more black jack (the jack of spades or the jack of clubs).
-Of course, this hand became known as the "blackjack", and soon the name became attached to the game, even after the original ten-to-one bonus was phased out.
-For the contemporary game, blackjack now refers to any hand with an ace plus a ten or face card of any suit or colour.
+Once twenty-one got to the United States, the gambling houses put up bonus payouts to attract players, one of these was a 10-to-1 payout for each hand with the ace of Spades plus another black jack, Jack of Spades or Jack of clubs).
+Naturally, this hand became known as "Blackjack," and soon the name was associated with the game, even after the original 10-to-1 bonus was phased out.
+In the contemporary game, Blackjack now refers to each hand with an Ace plus a Ten or a face card of any suit or suit.

-Nowadays online blackjack, together with poker, is one of the most popular casino games you will find in the internet environment.
+Nowadays, online blackjack, along with poker, is one of the most popular casino games available on the Internet.

-The game’s objective is to beat the dealer by one of these methods:
+The object of the game is to beat the dealer with one of these methods:

-Score 21 points on the player's first two cards (known as a "blackjack" or "natural"), but without the dealer achieving a blackjack;
+- Earn 21 points for the first two cards of the player, known as "Blackjack" or "Natural," but without the player scoring a Blackjack.

-Allow the dealer to draw further cards (hopefully) until their hand exceeds 21.
+- Allow the dealer to draw more cards until their hand exceeds 21.

-Each player, in turn, is dealt two cards and these will be faced up or down according to the casino and the table you choose.
-When played in the U.S., the dealer too has two cards dealt – usually one face up and the other hidden face down.
-(However, in European online blackjack, the dealer receives just one card, face up, and so draws only once the player's hand is complete.)
+Each player receives two cards, which are shown up or down according to the casino and the table you choose.
+In the United States, the dealer is also dealt two cards - usually one face up and the other face down.
+In European online blackjack, however, the dealer is dealt only one card face up and therefore does not draw until the player's hand is complete.

-The card values two through ten are their traditional pip values (2 – 10).
-Of the ‘face’ cards, Jack, Queen, and King are each worth ten, and an ace can be valued at either one or eleven.
-So what a hand is worth is the total of the card face values.
-Players can draw extra cards to improve their hand in an effort to reach 21.
+The values of two to ten cards are their traditional numerical values of 2 to 10.
+Of the "face cards," Jack, Queen and King are worth ten each, and an Ace can be valued at either one or eleven.
+So what a hand is worth is the sum of the face cards.
+Players can draw additional cards to upgrade their hand to 21.

 The most common blackjack variants are:

-Vegas strip – A variation of blackjack played with four decks of cards.
-A player can split two aces once but yet can double down on any two cards.
-Once a player splits cards, the insurance is forfeited.
-Following a split, the player may double the bet only if those cards were two aces.
-A 21 total after a split does not count as blackjack.
-When players split two aces, they receive just one extra card.
-There is no option to receive a further card.
+- Vegas Strip - A variant of blackjack played with four decks of cards.
+A player can split two Aces once, but can still double to any two cards.
+As soon as a player deals cards, the insurance lapses.
+After a split, the player may only double the bet if those cards are two Aces.
+A 21 after a split does not count as blackjack.
+If players split two Aces, they are dealt only one additional card.
+There is no way to get another card.

-Double exposure blackjack – Here, the dealer's cards will both be face up, which increases the player's advantage.
-So other rules are adjusted to compensate: Players lose their bets when tied with the dealer and blackjack will only pay out in a 1: 1 ratio.
-A player may split cards only once.
+- Double Exposure Blackjack - This is where the dealer cards are revealed, which increases the player's advantage.
+Therefore, different rules are adjusted to compensate for this: Players lose their bets when tied to dealer, and Blackjack pays only 1: 1.
+A player is only allowed to split the cards once.

-Perfect pairs: This is standard blackjack plus the option to place a side bet on receiving a "perfect pair".
-To win this, the player’s first two cards must form a pair (e.g. two sixes, two tens etc.).
-The win total increases if the pairs are the same colour, and is maximised if the cards are from an identical suit.
+- Perfect Pairs: This is standard blackjack plus the option to make a side bet on obtaining a "perfect pair."
+To win this, the first two cards of the player must form a pair, e.g. two sixes, two tens, etc. The winning sum increases if the pairs are of the same suit and is maximized if the cards are of an identical suit.

-What is a ‘soft’ and a ‘hard’ hand?
+What is a "soft" hand and a "hard" hand?

-Any hand in which the ace is valued at 11 points is called "soft", which means that the hand will not bust on taking another card (because the value of the ace can become one, so the hand then won’t exceed 21).
-Otherwise, the hand is described as "hard", in which case there is always the risk that taking a further card may overshoot the 21 maximum.
+Any hand in which the Ace scores 11 points is called "soft," which means that when taking another card, the hand does not burst because the value of the Ace can become an Ace, so that the hand does not exceed 21.
+Otherwise, the hand is described as "hard," in which case there is always the risk that another card will exceed the 21 maximum.

-Visit our online blackjack glossary to learn more about specific terms used when playing this exciting cards game.
+Visit our online blackjack glossary to learn more about the specific terms used to play this exciting card game.

-Hit means to ask the dealer for another card
+- To hit it, ask the dealer for another card.

-Each game needs a rule concerning whether the dealer must hit or stand on soft 17.
+Each game needs a rule on whether the dealer must hit Soft 17 or stand on Soft 17.
 This is usually shown on the table itself.
-Where the dealer must hit soft 17, the abbreviated code is "H17".
-And where the stand-on-soft-17 variation is used, the abbreviated code is "S17".
+Where the dealer must hit Soft 17, the abbreviated code is "H17."
+And where the stand-on Soft 17 variant is used, the abbreviated code is "S17."
 Switching from an "H17" rule to "S17" benefits the player, otherwise the house benefits.

-Double down: Here, you choose to double your original bet and take just one more card, regardless of its value.
-Some casinos may restrict doubling down to a hand where the sum of your first two cards is 10 or 11.
-Double down by taking chips equivalent to the value of your original bet and placing them beside your bet.
-This play can be an advantage when your first two cards total 10 or 11.
+- Double down: Here you decide to double your original bet and take only one more card, regardless of its value.
+Some casinos may limit the doubling to a hand where the sum of your first two cards is 10 or 11.
+Double your bet by taking chips equal to the value of your original bet and placing them next to your bet.

-Split: When your first two cards are the same value, you can choose to make a second bet equal to your first, and then split the pair in order to use each card as the first card of a separate hand.
-So you then get the chance to play out two separate hands in turn.
-Players with modest skills are advised not to split.
+- Splitting: If your first two cards are of the same value, you can choose to place a second bet equal to the first and then split the pair to use each card as the first card of a separate hand, giving you the chance to play two separate hands in succession.
+Humble players are advised not to split.